MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreaminitassignacxrequestpreprocesscallback.md

 ### -param RequestType

 The [ACX_REQUEST_TYPE enum](..\acxrequest\ne-acxrequest-acx_request_type.md) that is that is used to define the request type.
+If AcxRequestTypeAny is specified, EvtObjectAcxRequestProcess will be called for all requests.

 ### -param Set

 A pointer to a GUID that represents a KSPROPERTY SET, for example [KSPROPSETID_RtAudio](/windows-hardware/drivers/audio/kspropsetid-rtaudio).
+If NULL or GUID_NULL are specified, EvtObjectAcxRequestPreprocess will be called for each request that matches RequestType

 ### -param Id

-The ID of the the process callback(TBD?).
+A value that represents a KSPROPERTY Id.
 For example a A [KSPROPERTY_RTAUDIO_REGISTER_NOTIFICATION_EVENT](/windows-hardware/drivers/audio/ksproperty-rtaudio-register-notification-event) that uses a [KSRTAUDIO_NOTIFICATION_EVENT_PROPERTY structure](/windows-hardware/drivers/ddi/ksmedia/ns-ksmedia-ksrtaudio_notification_event_property).
+If AcxItemIdAny is specified, EvtObjectAcxRequestPreprocess will be called for each property for the specified Set.

 ## -returns